 In April 2016, news reports announced that the Canadian Federal Translation Bureau was slashing approximately 400 jobs in light of increased automation and a desire to—one would imagine—cut costs.
-In November 2016, Google announced the launch of Google Neural Machine Translation with a promise of “more accurate, fluent sentences in Google Translate.”1 The effects of these events were felt across translation schools in Canada: students enrolled in the translation programs started to seriously question their academic and career choices.
+In November 2016, Google announced the launch of Google Neural Machine Translation with a promise of “more accurate, fluent sentences in Google Translate.”1 Professors felt the immediate effect of these events in the classroom: students enrolled in the translation program started to seriously question their academic and career choice.
 They also began to worry about a bleak future, or, in some cases, a future that looked very different from what they had initially imagined.
 Some of them expressed not wanting to become ‘mere’ post-editors, spending their days editing machine output.
 Others wondered what opportunities would be available to them given the rapid acceleration of automation in fields related to language-service provision (i.e. Google Neural Machine Translation or GNMT).
 There is no denying that facing these questions is scary.
 For a number of years, as a profession, we could take comfort in the fact that automated technology was nowhere near as accurate or nuanced as human output.
 Today, as more examples of neural machine output will attest, it is nearly impossible to deny just how proficient some of these machine-generated translations truly are.
-Whereas people once used to say “This reads like Google Translate” as a pejorative statement; now, this assessment could read as a compliment.
-And whereas once credentials could be leveraged against lay translators, the profession has to take stock of the fact that some platforms relying on crowdsourced work simply do not care whether participants have expert degrees or not.
-If crowdsourced content pleases the end-users, does it matter who translates?
+Whereas people once used to say “This reads like Google Translate” as a pejorative statement; now, this assessment could read as a compliment…

-It has been said—in Canada, more specifically—that a degree in translation should be marketed as a direct path to a career in language services exclusively, otherwise we would somehow be undercutting the profession.
+It has been said—in Canada anyway—that a degree in translation should be marketed as a direct path to a career in language services exclusively, otherwise we would somehow be undercutting the profession.
 How so?
 Many students at the undergraduate level across Canadian campuses opt to enroll in programs in a wide array of disciplines, not necessarily because of where the degree will lead them professionally, but because the discipline interests them.
 Is this not what we call widening the ‘horizon of knowledge’ and encouraging intellectual curiosity?
 We could therefore explore how to expand translator training, with an eye to identifying where translation intersects with other disciplines, like computer programming, social media, and informatics, particularly with students who are interested in digital technology.
-This would not only entice students who would never have considered translation as an option, but also retain those who want to become translators and who are also aware of a shifting marketplace.
+This would not only entice students who would never have considered translation as an option, and also retain those students who want to become translators, but who are also aware of a shifting marketplace.

-Renée Desjardins is an Assistant Professor at the Université de Saint-Boniface in Winnipeg, Manitoba, Canada.
+Renée Desjardins is an Assistant Professor at the University of Saint-Boniface in Winnipeg, Manitoba, Canada.
 She is the author of Translation and Social Media: In Theory, in Training and in Professional Practice (Palgrave Macmillan, 2017).
 She has worked as a freelance translator for over a decade, has worked as a reviser and also has professional experience in social media content creation and curation.